-A man holds a cylindrical soprano recorder with a short bell flare.
+A man holds a cylindrical soprano recorder with a short bell flare, his left hand uppermost.
 The window/labium is clear; the thumb and all fingers are down except the little finger of the lower (right) the open finger hole for which shows clearly.

 Nicolas Tournier was French painter, about whom little is known.
-Amongst the most important French Caravaggists.
-He painted both secular and religious subjects.
+Amongst the most important French Caravaggists, he painted both secular and religious subjects.
+He was born in Montbéliard (1590) and died in Toulouse (c.1639).